Objective trajectories in hybrid classical-quantum dynamics: Introduction

-In this paper, we are interested in understanding the main features of the dynamics generated by this master equation.
-In order to study these properties, we generalise a well-known tools from open quantum systems, known as the \emph{unravelling} of the master equation~\cite{belavkin, dalibard_cas_mol, gardiner_par_zol}.
+It and other hybrid dynamics have also been proposed as a mechanism which leads to fundamental decoherence of quantum states \cite{hall2005interacting,Tilloy_2016,Tilloy_2017,poulinKITP,oppenheim_post-quantum_2018} In this paper, we are interested in understanding the main features of the discontinuous dynamics generated by the discrete master equation, given in Eq.~\eqref{eq:CQ_master_ham}.
+In order to study these properties, we generalise a well-known tools from open quantum systems, known as the \emph{unravelling} of the master equation~\cite{belavkin, dalibard_cas_mol, gardiner_par_zol, gisin1984, gisin1997}.
 In open quantum systems~\cite{alicki_book,breuer-pet}, one studies the evolution of a quantum system coupled to an external environment.
 The most general Markovian evolution of the quantum system given some reasonable assumptions is the GKSL or Lindblad equation~\cite{lindbald,gorini_koss_sud}, whose action over the set of quantum states forms a semi-group~\cite{davies}.
 The dynamics of a quantum state $\rho$ are given by

 with $H$ the Hamiltonian of the system, $\acom{ \cdot }{ \cdot }$ is the anti-commutator and $L_{\alpha}, L_{\beta} \in \BH$ are {\it Lindblad operators}.
 Such dynamics arise, for example, when a quantum system is weakly coupled to a very large environment.